vishalkumar957039/container/README.md

 uninstall-container.sh -k
 ```

-Download the latest signed installer package for `container` from the [Github release page](https://github.com/apple/container/releases).
+Download the latest signed installer package for `container` from the [GitHub release page](https://github.com/apple/container/releases).

 To install the tool, double click the package file and follow the instructions.
 Enter your administrator password when prompted, to give the installer permission to place the installed files under `/usr/local`.